radical-group/rct_class_2019/func_exec/sm/Eval_and_Exec.md

 >>>

 ```
-Exec seems to be able to accept larger blocks of code, like so:
+`exec()` seems to be able to accept larger blocks of code, like so:

 ```
 lines = 'a=1\nb=2\nc=a+b\nprint("c =",c)'